-A beginner’s guide to Icelandic Yogurt including a recipe for making it at home
+A beginner’s guide to Icelandic Yogurt–includes a recipe for making at home

 If you tried to make yogurt but it didn’t work, read about what to do next.

 Inexpensive but very effective way to strain yogurt using commercial paper coffee filters and a dollar-store colander

 Making Greek yogurt produces a lot of whey.
 Can you use it as a starter to make more yogurt?
 Find out in this article.